Waldhausen Additivity: Classical and Quasicategorical: Quasicategorical Additivity and Split Exact Sequences of Waldhausen Quasicategories

-Note that by 1-fullness of the subquasicategory of cofibrations, it suffices to check that $f$ maps cofibrations to cofibrations to conclude that $f(co\calc) \subseteq co \cald$.
-Note also that every functor of quasicategories maps equivalences to equivalences, so $f(\calc_\text{equiv}) \subseteq \cald_\text{equiv}$ by 1-fullness, so there is no need to require that in the definition of exact functor.
+Note that by 1-fullness of the sub quasicategory of cofibrations, it suffices to check that $f$ maps cofibrations to cofibrations to conclude that $f(co\calc) \subseteq co \cald$.
+Note also that every functor of quasicategories maps equivalences to equivalences, so $f(\calc_\mathrm{equiv}) \subseteq \cald_\mathrm{equiv}$ by 1-fullness, so there is no need to require preservation of equivalences in the definition of exact functor.

-\begin{definition}[Exact sequence of Waldhausen quasicategories] Let $\mathcal{A}$, $\cale$, and $\calb$ be Waldhausen quasicategories.
+\begin{definition}[Exact Sequence of Waldhausen Quasicategories] Let $\mathcal{A}$, $\cale$, and $\calb$ be Waldhausen quasicategories.
 A sequence of exact morphisms